KTaraszkiewicz/XDP-L2-Guard/README.md

 sudo python3 src/control_plane/guard.py -A -d 10.0.0.60 -j REDIRECT --oif eth1
 ```

+## Testing and Demonstration

+The repository includes a self-contained Linux network namespace environment to safely test XDP filtering, forwarding, and telemetry on a simulated 3-node network.

+See the [Demonstration Environment Guide](scripts/example/README.md) for a complete 5-terminal walkthrough.

 ## Architecture

 XDP-L2-Guard employs a decoupled split-plane model.
 For more details, see the [Architecture Overview](docs/architecture.md) and the [Developer Guide](docs/development.md).